83ffcchisl03cb4c5nzyx8y3hh5pua

 Select Page

-We are delighted to announce that the former Duchess of Cornwall and the former Duchess of Cambridge have hosted a joint video call with three of their respective children’s hospice Patronages, including Helen & Douglas House, to mark Children’s Hospice Week 2020.
-Their Royal Highnesses wanted to thank all those involved in and supporting children’s hospices across the UK during this critical time.
+We are delighted to announce that Her Majesty The Queen and the Princess of Wales have hosted a joint video call with three of their respective children’s hospice Patronages, including Helen & Douglas House, to mark Children’s Hospice Week 2020.
+They wanted to thank all those involved in and supporting children’s hospices across the UK during this critical time.

 Children’s Hospice Week 2020, organised by the UK charity, Together for Short Lives, takes place between 22 – 28 June to celebrate and raise vital funds for the UK’s 54 children’s hospices.